CraigStuntz/CraigStuntz.github.io/drafts/2020-02-18-equality-is-hard.markdown

 It is _very easy_ to implement a comparison which is not symmetric, that is, `a.equals(b) != b.equals(a)`, if you're not paying attention.

-Even if we remove null from the picture (because it would be a NullReferenceException in one case and the [contract for `.equals()` allows you to do this](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#equals-java.lang.Object-)), if you subtype a class and override `.equals()` then you had better be careful!
+Even if we remove null from the picture (because it would be a `NullPointerException` in one case and the [contract for `.equals()` allows you to do this](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#equals-java.lang.Object-)), if you subtype a class and override `.equals()` then you had better be careful!